thomasp85/gganimate/README.md

 example, would append `'!!!'` to each frame value and set the frame title accordingly.
 This idea and the use of `.` may look familiar to those of you working within the tidyverse.
-The default value for `title_frame` is `paste(.title, .)`, each frame title the frame value appended to the plot title.
+The default value for `title_frame` is `~ paste(.title, .)`, each frame title the frame value appended to the plot title.

+The following examples illustrate how you can begin to manipulate frame titles,

 ```r
 aq <- airquality
 aq$date <- as.Date(paste(1973, aq$Month, aq$Day, sep = "-"))

 p6 <- ggplot(aq, aes(date, Temp, frame = Month, cumulative = TRUE)) +
   geom_line() +
   labs(title = 'Weather Over Time')
 ```

-In the following animation only the plot title is displayed.
+In the below animation only the plot title is displayed.

 ```r
 gg_animate(p6, title_frame = ~ .title)